ITRecords38/uebersicht-now-playing/README.md

 # Now playing for Übersicht

-This is a now playing widget for [Übersicht](http://tracesof.net/uebersicht/) that displays the current track in Spotify.
+This is a now playing widget for [Übersicht](http://tracesof.net/uebersicht/) that displays the current track in Spotify or Music (iTunes) depending on which is currently playing.

 ![Screenshot of now playing widget](/docs/screenshot.jpg)